octaviommr/mynotes-next/README.md

 A very simple full-stack note board application, written for sandboxing and demonstration purposes.

-It showcases the Next.js framework, specially the front-end features, since front-end development is my main area of interest and one I'm passionate about.
+It showcases the Next.js framework, specially the frontend features, since frontend development is my main area of interest, and one I'm passionate about.

 Below is a breakdown of the most relevant application features:

-### Front-end
+### Frontend

 - TypeScript code for static type checking
-- State management using Context API and reducers
+- Context API and reducers for state management
-- Tailwind CSS styling (with Headless UI and Heroicons)
+- Tailwind CSS for styling (with Headless UI and Heroicons)
-- Accessibility by using ARIA roles and attributes and by ensuring color contrast
+- Accessibility by using semantic HTML, ARIA roles and attributes, and by ensuring color contrast
-- Streaming using "loading.tsx" files, leveraging React Suspense
+- Streaming using "loading.tsx" files leveraging React Suspense
 - Graceful error handling
 - Metadata templates

-### Back-end
+### Backend

 - MongoDB database
-- Data modelling and validation using mongoose
+- mongoose for data modelling and validation
-- Data mutation using React Server Actions
+- React Server Actions for data mutation
-- Authentication and authorization using the "next-auth" package of Auth.js and Next.js middleware
+- next-auth and Next.js middleware for authentication and authorization
 - Graceful error handling

+This is a personal project so I'm not accepting contributions at the moment.

 ## Running locally